 After each use:

 - Wash out hopper and rinse off all external surfaces. - Apply dielectric grease to all electrical connections to prevent corrosion. - Lubricate all grease fittings.
-Use a good quality multi-purpose grease.
+Use a good quality multi-purpose grease. - · Oil drive chain.

 At the end of each season: